Phala-Network/gramine/Documentation/devel/onboarding.rst

 Fixing a bug
 ^^^^^^^^^^^^

+(This section describes a hypothetical bug that happens in Gramine *with SGX*.
+Of course, bugs can happen in Gramine with other backends, but we concentrate on the SGX scenario as it is the most common and complicated one.)

 You may have encountered a genuine bug in Gramine, when your application runs fine on native Linux but fails under Gramine::